MTD for VAT returns simplified with 50% off for 3 months on Sage Accounting

 You will also get 24/7 access to the following support resources:

-• Our online community Sage City: Ask questions, share ideas, and solve issues with Sage Accounting customers and product experts.
+• Our online Community Hub: Ask questions, share ideas, and solve issues with Sage Accounting customers and product experts.

 • Step-by-step video guides.